Antiz96/antiz.fr/content/blog/website_workflow.md

 ## The website

-This website is built with the [HUGO](https://gohugo.io/) static website generator using the [anatole](https://anatole-demo.netlify.app/) theme.
+This website is built with the [HUGO](https://gohugo.io/) static website generator using the [anatole](https://github.com/lxndrblz/anatole) theme.
-It's source code is hosted in [this GitHub repository](https://github.com/Antiz96/antiz.fr/).
+The website's source code is hosted in [this GitHub repository](https://github.com/Antiz96/antiz.fr/).

 ## Automated workflow